Debalent/CreatorSync/README.md

 Edit .env with your specific configuration.

+Development Environment

+Backend Development:The backend is built with Express.js and runs on Node.js.
+Use nodemon for automatic server restarts during development:
+npm run dev

+The server runs on the port specified in your .env file (default: 3000).

+Front-End Development:For static assets (HTML, CSS, JavaScript), use Visual Studio Code with the Live Server extension.
+The project is configured to run Live Server on port 5501.
+To start:

+Open the project in VS Code.
+Right-click on your index.html (or main front-end file) and select "Open with Live Server."
+Access the front-end at http://localhost:5501.

+Real-Time Features:Ensure client-side code connects to the Socket.IO server for real-time functionality.

 Usage

-Start the development server:  npm run dev
+Start the backend server:  npm run dev

-Or start the production server:  npm start
+Or for production:  npm start

-Access the application at http://localhost:3000 (or the port specified in your .env file).
+Access the backend API at http://localhost:3000 (or the port specified in your .env file).
-For real-time features, ensure client-side code connects to the Socket.IO server.
+For front-end development, use Live Server as described above.

 Dependencies